-The Transatlantyk Prize has been awarded annually by the Book Institute since 2005 to outstanding ambassadors of Polish literature abroad.
+The Transatlantyk Prize

+Awarded by the Book Institute since 2005 to outstanding ambassadors of Polish literature abroad.
 Its aim is to promote Polish literature on the world market and to provide a focal point for translators of Polish literature and its promoters (publishers, literary critics, academics and organisers of cultural events).
-The prize is worth €10,000.
+The prize is worth $\[mathbb{e}\]$ 10,000.